 Starting with our stop at Chinchero, continuing on into our so-so lunch at Urubamba, vigorous walk up the ruins of Ollantaytambo, and final stop in Pisac, I found myself in the midst of a gaggle of genuinely friendly—and fun—people who disposed with the standoffishness so common in tour groups in North America & Europe.
 People who embraced everyone & everything with unflappable enthusiasm as part of the experience.
 Sufficiently disarmed, I was then primed for what happened next.

-On what was going to be a two hour ride back to Cusco, the guide got on her microphone at the front of the bus and playfully chided some tour members who were a little late returning on board with the ‘punishment’ of having to come up front and sing a song from their home country.
-As a lifelong New York resident (even if it IS only Long Island and not ‘The City’) I could not conceive of a scenario in my hometown—or homeland—where such a request would fly, let alone be accepted.
+On what was going to be a two hour ride back to Cuzco, the guide got on her microphone at the front of the bus and playfully chided some tour members who were a little late returning on board with the ‘punishment’ of having to come up front and sing a song from their home country.
+As a lifelong New York resident, I could not conceive of a scenario in my hometown—or homeland—where such a request would fly, let alone be accepted.
 But then that unpredictability factor struck again.
-Not only did the latecomers belt out their favorite tunes, but also the rest of the passengers couldn’t wait for their chance to perform, as if it were auditions for Peruvian Idol.
-For their part, their fellow passengers were an enthusiastic audience, clapping, cheering and singing along—except for me, since I was limited to only clapping and cheering due to my ignorance of the Latino Top 40.
+Not only did the latecomers belt out their favorite tunes, but the rest of the passengers couldn’t wait for their chance to perform, as if it were auditions for Peruvian Idol.
+As an added bonus, their fellow passengers were an enthusiastic audience, clapping, cheering and singing along—except for me, since I was limited to only clapping and cheering due to my ignorance of the Latino Top 40.
 This was fine with me.
 I was having a blast and at the same time managing to stay out of the spotlight—until about the 45 minute mark.

 Thanks to some ‘friends’ sitting next to me, it was pointed out—quite emphatically I might add—that I had yet to perform for the group.
 This provoked a deafening chant of “U.S.A!
 U.S.A!”
 While I wouldn’t consider myself a patriot, I did feel a sense of obligation to represent my birth nation, and certainly didn’t want to do anything to undermine American diplomacy in Latin America.
 So as the chants reached a crescendo I made my way up the aisle to applause and a sea of smiling faces brimming with anticipation.